septor/pepperprintthis/README.md

 My wife watches kids for a living.
 Those kids like to color.
 A lot.
 I started gathering coloring pages online to print off for them all to color.
 It got out of control.
 I made [a script](https://github.com/septor/gallery) to display all those coloring sheets.
 However, it took time to load each page.
 The kids did not have time for that garbage.

 I switched gears and decided to lean into [Isotope](https://isotope.metafizzy.co/) to make things easier.
 Now things are faster.
+I also utilize [Print.js](https://printjs.crabbly.com/) to make the printing process as easy as clicking on the images tile.

 Oh, to explain the name; my nephews call me Pepper (I have no idea why), and this is the polite way they ask me for more crap to color.